OpenLiberty/docs/README.md

 9. If any changes are requested to the PR, make them in your branch and push them to `draft` branch first.
 Once the site rebuilds, check that everything is correct on the [docs-draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/) or [full draft site](https://draft-openlibertyio.mybluemix.net/docs/).

-10. After the PR to `staging` is approved and merged, IBM Cloud will automatically rebuild the [docs-staging site](https://docs-staging-openlibertyio.mybluemix.net/docs/) and [full staging site](https://staging-openlibertyio.mybluemix.net/docs/).
+10. After the PR to `staging` is approved and merged, IBM Cloud automatically rebuilds the [docs-staging site](https://docs-staging-openlibertyio.mybluemix.net/docs/) and [full staging site](https://staging-openlibertyio.mybluemix.net/docs/).
 If you have access, you can track the progress in the [Slack channel](https://app.slack.com/client/T15GKHBT4/C01GDRYT4UC).

 11. When the build finishes, check to make sure the doc renders correctly on the [docs-staging site](https://docs-staging-openlibertyio.mybluemix.net/docs/) or [full staging site](https://staging-openlibertyio.mybluemix.net/docs/).
-If any changes are needed make sure to add them to the `draft` branch and review on the [full draft site](https://draft-openlibertyio.mybluemix.net/docs/) or [docs-draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/) before you make a new PR to `staging`.
+If any changes are needed, make sure to add them to the `draft` branch and review on the [full draft site](https://draft-openlibertyio.mybluemix.net/docs/) or [docs-draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/) before you make a new PR to `staging`.

 12. After you verify the doc, post a link to it on one of the staging sites in the Git issue and change the issue status to `Ready to publish`.
 Open a PR from `staging` to `vNext` and request a review of the PR from David Mueller (`dmuelle`), Charlotte Holt (`Charlotte-Holt`) or one of [the doc maintainers](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members).
 After the PR is approved and merged to `vNext`, the doc will publish with the next scheduled release.